The Essentials

 You will need to sleep elevated after surgery.
 Your doctor will tell you the angle.
 What they won't tell you is which option actually works for your life.
 Figure this out before surgery, test it, sleep in it for a night, and adjust.
 You do not want to be solving this problem post-op.

 Wedge Pillow — Cheapest option.
 Works if you only need a mild incline.
 Downsides: it can slide on your mattress, and if you need a steep angle, you'll need to stack two.
 Great as a secondary support even if you go with another option.
+I tried a couple and this one was much better.
+Also you may use this long after at surprising times.

 Recliner — The gold standard for most women.
 You can adjust the angle easily, the arms give you something to push off when you need to stand up (and you will need help standing), and you can nap in it during the day without committing to the bedroom.
 If you don't own one, borrow one.
 If you can't borrow one, buy a cheap one.
 It's worth it.

 Adjustable Bed — The luxury option.
 If you already have one, you're set.
 If you don't, this isn't the time to buy one unless you were already considering it.
 A recliner does the same job for a fraction of the price.
+I could not find mine but this looks good, with decent reviews and features we all want…. and it is cheaper than mine was!

 Bottom line: A recliner is the most versatile choice for most people.
 A wedge is the budget backup.
 An adjustable bed is great if you've got one.
 Pick one, test it, and move on.